 - The bassinet is not designed for overnight sleeping.

-- Secure the child in the harness at all times.
+- Secure the child in the harness at all times when using the stroller seat.

-- Never leave the harness buckled when not fitted to the child in the pram.
+- Never leave the harness buckled when not fitted to the child in the pram (this is applicable to the stroller seat as bassinets do not come with a harness buckle).

 - Do not carry extra children or heavy bags on the pram.